-Florida courts believe in equitable distribution of property.
+Florida courts believe in the inequitable distribution of property.
 This means that the court attempts to make property division as equal as possible.
-In order to do this, the property must be divided into two categories: marital and non-martial property.
+In order to do this, the property must be divided into two categories: marital and non-marital property.
 Marital property is everything that was purchased or gifted while the marriage was active and legal.
-Non –martial property is all the property that was purchased or gifted before the marriage came together legally.
+Non –marital property is all the property that was purchased or gifted before the marriage came together legally.
 For example, an engagement ring is considered a non-marital gift because it was given with the intent of marrying.
 The engagement ring, therefore, is an incomplete contractually obligated gift.
 Full rights of that ring will go to the owner when the marriage was finalized.

-So, if you are not married then the gift should be returned to the person who gifted the ring or else the contract is in breach.
+So, if you are not married then the gift should be returned to the person who gifted the ring, or else the contract is in breach.
 Because the wedding rings are considered marital, the courts see the marriage rings as inter-spousal gifts.
-Therefore, if the marriage is going through a divorce then the courts will ensure that each person is given at least one half of the final monetary worth of the rings.
+Therefore, if the marriage is going through a divorce then the courts will ensure that each person is given at least one-half of the final monetary worth of the rings.

 What To Do

 Divorce can be complicated and messy.
 It can be long and drawn out.
 To try and keep the mess as little as possible and keep the divorce in a short time frame, you need a property division lawyer who knows what they are doing.
 Call 954-297-6546 or click here to start your conversation with our property division attorney at The Law Office Of Gustavo E. Frances, P.A. today.